 - If you’re active military personnel or a victim of identity theft, you may have more rights than these.

 Related: If you’re looking for an easy way to increase your score, sign up for Experian Boost™.
 This service is free and can see when you make your monthly payments like your utility bill and cell phone bill on time.
-When you do, your credit score will get a boost.
+When you do, your FICO® Score may get a boost.

 Learn More: Read our Experian Boost Review